UNCG Transfer Credit Policies

 The sum total of transfer credit hours from two-year college(s), extension, or correspondence courses that may be applied toward an undergraduate degree may not exceed 64 semester hours.
 No combination of 2Plus and transfer/extension credit may exceed 64 semester hours on the student's transfer equivalency worksheet.

-The University’s Repeated Course policy applies to transfer credit.
+The university’s Repeated Course policy (see the Credit Regulations and Limits topic in the Academic Regualations & Policies section of the Undergraduate Bulletin) applies to transfer credit.
 If a course or its equivalent is taken more than once for credit and is not repeatable for credit, credit will be applied toward degree requirements only once.
 In the case of duplicate transfer credit, only the first instance in which credit can be awarded will remain on the UNCG academic record.

 Current UNCG policy stipulates that courses completed in technical, vocational, or professional programs at community colleges or courses from technical colleges or proprietary institutions cannot be accepted in transfer, unless they are part of a 2Plus Program.
 These programs give students with articulated Associate in Applied Science degrees access to a limited number of degrees at UNCG.

 UNCG extension credit, earned either on or off campus, will be considered transfer credit for admission purposes.
 Up to 64 semester hours in extension and/or correspondence credits may be applied to completion of work for an undergraduate degree.
 Academic departments may establish such course and credit limitations in acceptance of extension credit as may be required by specific degree programs.